 CAREER CHOICES.
 I left home vowing to never, never return to the north, and well, if I did happen to return, to most certainly never, never return to the New Liskeard area.
 I felt suffocated by its small town-ness.
 I had seized the plan to become an occupational therapist (OT) as a young teen, so upon completion of high school, eagerly headed off to the industrial southern Ontario city of Hamilton to complete my Bachelor of Health Science in OT.
-Being able to be a part of the socially endorsed health care world was a factor in my career choice, but more so, the profession’s focus on meaning and satisfaction in life being derived from what we do in our lives (our occupations), really resonated with my forming adult self and continues to influence me to this day.
+Many factors contributed to my career choice, but mostly, the profession’s focus on meaning and satisfaction being derived from what we do in our lives (our occupations), really resonated with my forming adult self and continues to influence me to this day.
 It was an incredibly difficult decision I made just a few months ago to resign from the profession.
 OT has been so central to my identity and now I’ve shifted from 30 years of self –identifying as “I am an OT”, to the unfamiliar past tense of “I was an OT”.
 Anyways, I am getting ahead of myself again.
-Perhaps I’ll share a little more about that decision in an upcoming blog.

 MARRIAGE & TRAVEL.
-A high school relationship morphed into marriage at what seems now like a too-young age of 21.
-At that time, I was on the cusp of graduating from university and felt more mature and ready to take on that kind of commitment than I feel today!
+A high school relationship morphed into marriage at what seems now like the too-young age of 21.
+At that time, I was on the cusp of graduating from university and felt more mature and ready to take on a life-time of commitment than I feel today!
 We settled in Hamilton.
 An early career break took the form of a 10-month backpacking adventure through Hawaii, New Zealand, Australia, and Fiji.
-After we emerged from months in the outback, we successfully hitched a ride with Andrew, a friendly live-aboard Aussie, on his steel boat in Cairns.
-We were crew and company for during a couple weeks off-shore passage along the Great Barrier Reef.
+After we emerged from months in the outback, we successfully hitched a ride with Andrew, a friendly live-aboard Aussie, on his steel yacht in Cairns.
+We crewed during a couple weeks’ off-shore passage along the Great Barrier Reef.
 The soil that had been tilled in my childhood was now planted with a seed.
 Childhood fantasy became an adult goal.
 We vowed to have a boat someday and to set sail.

 MY KIDS.
 This is as good a time as any to take a quick tangent and gloat a little about my kids.
 They are amazing.
 Adrian, Rachelle, Marcus, from the moment they were conceived, have been central to my life.
 My babies evolved in a blink of an eye to toddlers, school years zipped by, and teen years, which I was told would feel like they would last forever, didn’t.
 All their stages brought joy.
 Although I filled my life with lots of rewarding activities beyond my role as Mom, as I look back, the simple days filled with everyday family routines that brought the richness I treasure.
 They’ve been gone from home long enough that memories of the sleepless nights and other trying times have conveniently faded in my memory.
 There still remains, though, an irrational inner voice scolding me for not savouring those precious times as much as I could have.
 There’s been a gap in my heart and my life since they’ve moved on – grief, I guess, is the flipside of love – but that void is slowly filling with this novel notion of freedom in my life.
 My kids are now spread across the country – Montreal, Toronto, and Vancouver – and are pursuing interesting and diverse lives.
 Their passions inspire me, and it is humbling to be a part of this evolution into adult parent-child relationships.
 They have most certainly broadened my perspectives, and inspire me to grow.